Ingush people: As a part of the Russian Empire

-Ingush (Ghalghai) highlanders, early 20th century.

 In 1860, the territory of Ingushetia formed the Ingushskiy Okrug as part of the Terek Oblast.
 In 1870, the Ingushskiy Okrug was merged with the Ossetinskiy Okrug into the Vladikavkazsky Okrug.
 In 1888, the Vladikavkazsky Okrug was disbanded, and the Ingush-Cossack Sunzhensky Otdel was formed on the site of the Ingushshkiy Okrug.
 In 1909, the Sunzhensky Otdel was divided into two okrugs – Sunzhensky and Nazranovskiy.

 According to the 1897 census, the number of Ingush in the Russian Empire was 47,409 people.

 In the USSR

 In 1923, the Ingush alphabet was introduced based on the Latin alphabet, developed by Zaurbek Malsagov.
 On May 1, 1923, the first newspaper in the Ingush language, Serdalo, was published.
 New schools appeared in the villages of Gamurzievo, Bazorkino, and Yandare.
 Muslim schools – madrasahs – still functioned.

 According to the 1926 census, 74,097 Ingush lived in the USSR, and according to the 1939 census, their number was 92,120 people.